sharad1126/ccat/README.md

-# ccat
+# CCAT
-comprehensive cdr analysis tool
+Comprehensive CDR Analysis Tool

 Steps to use the software: